For daily wit & wisdom, sign up for the Almanac newsletter.

-Hurricane season officially begins on June 1 and ends on November 30 each year.
-The lists of hurricane names for each season are chosen by the World Meteorological Organization (not The Old Farmer’s Almanac).
-There are six lists of names for Atlantic and Pacific storms, which are cycled through every six years.
+Hurricane season officially begins on June 1 and ends on November 30 yearly.
+The lists of hurricane names for each season are chosen by the World Meteorological Organization (not The Old Farmer’s Almanac!).
 The lists have been maintained since 1953 (originally by the National Hurricane Center).
+However, the WMO doesn’t only name hurricanes that occur off the shores of North America; they maintain lists for all areas affected by tropical cyclones.
+See hurricane names for other regions here.

-For the 2022 hurricane season, the list of names from 2016 is being used again, so don’t be surprised if some sound familiar.
-Those that are not retired from the list this year will be used again in the 2028 season.
+There are only six lists of names for Atlantic and Pacific storms, which are cycled through every six years.
+For the 2024 hurricane season, the list of names from 2018 is being used again, so don’t be surprised if some sound familiar.
+Those not retired from the list this year will be used again in the 2030 season.

-Hurricane Names for the 2022 Hurricane Season
+Hurricane Names for the 2024 Hurricane Season

 The lists below include storms in both the Atlantic Basin (Gulf and East Coast hurricanes) and Eastern North-Pacific (Pacific Island and West Coast hurricanes).

-Atlantic Tropical (and Subtropical) Storm Names for 2022
+Atlantic Tropical (and Subtropical) Storm Names for 2024

-Eastern North-Pacific Tropical (and Subtropical) Storm Names for 2022
+Eastern North-Pacific Tropical (and Subtropical) Storm Names for 2024

 What Happens If We Run Out of Names?

-- Using the Greek names was such a rare occurrence that it distracted from more important news about the hurricanes themselves.
+Using the Greek names was such a rare occurrence that it distracted from more important news about the hurricanes themselves.

-- When translated into different languages of the region, the Greek names led to confusion and inconsistencies.
+When translated into different languages of the region, the Greek names led to confusion and inconsistencies.

 Atlantic Storm Names